Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 ===============
 {:.section}

-(To avoid interference with the work done above, it can be useful to refresh the environment by closing the current RevBayes session, using the 'quit()' function, and then and open a new session.)
+(To avoid interference with the work done above, it can be useful to refresh the environment by closing the current RevBayes session, using the 'quit()' function, and then open a new session.)

 General overview:
 To conduct Bayesian inference, we will use the same model as the one just explored, except that, now, we do not specify a value for $T$.
 Instead, we specify a prior distribution for $T$.
 This prior represents our state of knowledge about $T$, before we have seen the empirical data (the sequence alignment).
 In the present case, we will consider that we don't know anything a priori about this divergence time, except that it is between 0 and 20 Myr.
 Mathematically, we represent this by assuming a uniform distribution over $T$.
 In RevBayes, we can draw $T$ from this prior as follows: